MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-stop-errors-best-practices-dump-configuration-recommendations.md

 :::image type="content" source="media/troubleshoot-stop-errors-best-practices-dump-configuration-recommendations/event-id-1001.png" alt-text="Screenshot of the event ID 1001.":::

 > [!IMPORTANT]
-> This event also contains a specific stop code with the parameters (see red rectangle 1 in the picture).
+> This event also contains a specific stop code with the parameters (see black rectangle 1 in the picture).
 You can use this information in our public documentation to learn more about the bug check and its meaning in the [Bug Check Code Reference](/windows-hardware/drivers/debugger/bug-check-code-reference2).
 >
-> In addition, you can see the dump location (see red rectangle 2 in the picture).
+> In addition, you can see the dump location (see black rectangle 2 in the picture).

 ## Best practices for troubleshooting and preventing stop errors